mounikasampangi/usda-q3-commodity-heatmap/README.md

 ---

-## Setup (5 minutes)

-1. **Push this repo to GitHub.**
-2. **Settings → Pages → Source: GitHub Actions.**
-3. *(Optional)* **Settings → Secrets → Actions → New repository secret** named `SOCRATA_APP_TOKEN` if you have one.
-Not required — the AMS dataset is public — but a token raises your rate limit.
-Free token here: https://data.socrata.com/profile/app_tokens
-4. **Actions → Build Q3 Dashboard → Run workflow.**

-After ~90 seconds the heat map publishes at your Pages URL.
-Embed that URL in your Q3 report (iframe) or print → save as PDF for attachment.

----

 ## What it does

 1. Pulls every Q3 (Jul/Aug/Sep) row from the **AMS Refrigerated Truck Volumes** dataset for the last 4 complete calendar years.